hqfang3/FD-Gen/README.md

 ### Step 2: analyze the input file with FD-Gen.
 To open a CMD (Command Prompt) window, change the working directory to your local repository, and then read an input file using FD-Gen.
 1. Open the Command Prompt.
-2. Change the current working directory to your local repository:
+2. Change the current working directory to your local repository.

     ```cmd
     cd path\to\your\repository
     ```

-3. Read the input file with FD-Gen:
+3. Read the input file with FD-Gen.

     ```cmd
     FD-Gen PATH_TO_INPUT_FILE